CodeMode1/llm_engineering_notes/llm_engineering_notes.md

 - In cloud computing:
 > Providers offer VM instances named after A100, sometimes called "A100 boxes".
 >

-## Instruct variants of models (Chat)

-Many models have a variant that has been trained for use in Chats.
-These are typically labelled with the word "Instruct" at the end.
-They have been trained to expect prompts with a particular format that includes system, user and assistant prompts.

-There is a utility method apply_chat_template that will convert from the messages list format we are familiar with, into the right input prompt for this model.

-tokenizer = AutoTokenizer.from_pretrained('meta-llama/Meta-Llama-3.1-8B-Instruct', trust_remote_code=True)

-messages = [
-    {"role": "system", "content": "You are a helpful assistant"}, {"role": "user", "content": "Tell a light-hearted joke for a room of Data Scientists"}
-  ]

-prompt = tokenizer.apply_chat_template(messages, tokenize=False, add_generation_prompt=True)
-print(prompt)

 ## Fine tuning